How to Fix a Clogged Drain: The Definitive Guide

 How to Unclog a Bathroom Drain

-- Remove the drain stopper to see if you can determine what is blocking it.
+- Remove the drain stopper to see if you can determine what is blocking the drain.

 - Seal the overflow outlet by covering it with a washcloth or piece of waterproof tape.